sagemath/sagewiki_to_gh-2022-10-10/days33/lfunction/tutorial.md

 returns 2.

-'''Evaluation of L-functions at Values of $s$'''
+'''Evaluation of L-functions at Values of s'''

 For any L-function $L$, simply type